armixz/Digit-Recognizer/README.md

   - Then pixelx is located on row i and column j of a 28 x 28 matrix, (indexing by zero).
 <br/>

-For example, pixel-31 indicates the pixel that is in the fourth column from the left, and the second row from the top, as in the ascii-diagram below.
+For example, pixel-31 indicates the pixel that is in the fourth column from the left, and second row from the top, as in the ascii-diagram below.
 <br/>

 Visually, if we omit the "pixel" prefix, the pixels make up the image like this: